-Lesley became interested in flags when she first opened her flag company in 2001.
-Whilst her interest at the start was purely on a commercial basis she soon became drawn to producing and designing flags for national celebration.
-2002 saw the design of her first national celebration flag for the Queen’s Golden Jubilee.
-“Let’s fly and use flags to promote celebration, happiness and life” is her maxim.
-She also has a keen interest in promoting and supporting the introduction of British County Flags to all areas of the UK.
+Lesley first became interested in flags when she opened her flagmaking company in 2001.
+While her initial involvement was purely commercial, she was quickly drawn towards designing and producing flags for national celebration, launching her first pattern in 2002 for the Queen’s Golden Jubilee.
+‘Let’s fly and use flags to promote celebration, happiness and life,’ is her maxim.
+Lesley is also a keen promoter and supporter of introducing county and community flags across the UK.

-Philip works as the Communities Vexillologist for the Flag Institute and as an Advisor to the Parliamentary Flags & Heraldry Committee.
-In these roles he has helped support over 50 communities to develop flags from villages to regions of 1+million population.
-Having read philosophy at the University of St Andrews helped Philip cultivate his interest in the meaning and importance of symbols – which he began to put into practice by helping to establish the first symbols (a tartan and then a flag) for his home region, the Black Country.
-Since then this work has involved him in local engagement, graphical design and academic research (including being published on the topic of county emblem history) right across the UK.
+As Communities Vexillologist, advisor to the UK Parliamentary Flags & Heraldry Committee, and Honorary Vexillologist to the Court of the Lord Lyon, Philip has supported over 50 UK communities to develop their own flag – from villages to regions over a million strong.
+Philip developed his interest in the meaning and importance of symbols while reading philosophy at the University of St Andrews and first employed it in helping to establish a tartan and a flag for his home region, the Black Country.
+Philip’s work has since involved him in local engagement, graphical design and academic research (including publication on the history of county emblems) across the UK.